anielwong/dog_breed_classifier/README.md

 4. Download the [VGG-16 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG16Data.npz) for the dog dataset.
 Place it in the repo, at location `path/to/dog_breed_classifier/bottleneck_features`.

+5. Download the [Xception bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogXceptionData.npz) for the dog dataset.
+Place it in the repo, at location `path/to/dog_breed_classifier/bottleneck_features`.

-5. (Optional) __If you plan to install TensorFlow with GPU support on your local machine__, follow [the guide](https://www.tensorflow.org/install/) to install the necessary NVIDIA software on your system.
+6. (Optional) __If you plan to install TensorFlow with GPU support on your local machine__, follow [the guide](https://www.tensorflow.org/install/) to install the necessary NVIDIA software on your system.
 If you are using an EC2 GPU instance, you can skip this step.

-6. (Optional) **If you are running the project on your local machine (and not using AWS)**, create (and activate) a new environment.
+7. (Optional) **If you are running the project on your local machine (and not using AWS)**, create (and activate) a new environment.

 	- __Linux__ (to install with __GPU support__, change `requirements/dog-linux.yml` to `requirements/dog-linux-gpu.yml`):
 	```